funcompbio/assignment-3/README.md

   * Did you agree to the academic integrity statement?
   * Does the assignment contain the required files?
   * Does the Python program `src/friends.py` runs without errors?
-  * Does the Python program `src/friends.py` identifies friends and no friends numbers correctly?
+  * Does the Python program `src/friends.py` identifies friends and not friends numbers correctly?
   * Does the Python program `src/friends.py` passes all autograding tests?